Skip to main content

 How to eliminate gross-up and the exchange spread from the operation?

 With a fiscal nationalization marketplace.
 Nexforce Marketplace acquires the software abroad, withholds taxes under the correct structure, and resells it in Brazil with a domestic invoice.
 The client pays the software price in reais, without gross-up and without exchange spread.
 The import becomes a domestic acquisition.
-The tax savings alone — eliminating the 47.8% gross burden and replacing it with standard domestic tax treatment — typically pays for the marketplace service in the first transaction.

 Note: Brazil Tax Reform